zbw/lori/app/lori/server/README.md

 CREATE DATABASE loriinformation OWNER lori ENCODING UTF8;
 ```

+Be aware that this password and database name needs to be provided to Lori.
+See the the values file
+in the microservice helm chart.
+Passwords are read from Vault, while the table name is passed with a
+config map.

 ## (G)RPC

-In order to send messages grpc it the command line tool [grpcurl](https://github.com/fullstorydev/grpcurl) is recommended.
+To send messages via grpc the command line tool [grpcurl](https://github.com/fullstorydev/grpcurl) is recommended.

 1. Add an items lori right for _read_ rights with a restriction via grpc.